milanaryal/milanaryal.github.io/src/_posts/2014-03-10-creating-a-blog-from-scratch-7-fast-and-easy-steps-to-start-blogging.md

 ---
 title: "Creating a blog from scratch --- 7 fast and easy steps to start blogging"
+description: "This is the 7 easy and fast steps to start blogging and make money from it."
 date: 2014-03-10T18:53:00+05:45
-excerpt: "This is the 7 easy and fast steps to start blogging and make money from it."
 ---

 Creating a blog from scratch?
 How you can setup your blog and start making money?
 This is the 7 easy and fast steps to start blogging and make money from it.